jemtca/facerecognition-back-end/README.md

 # FaceRecognition Project
-Repository to upload the facerecognition project (back-end).
+Repository to upload the facerecognition project (back-end) and explain how to run it on **macOS**.

 ## How to run the project (back-end)
-* Open the console/terminal.
+* Open the terminal.
 * Clone the repository: **`git clone https://github.com/jemtca/facerecognition-back-end.git`**
 * Go to the project folder: **`cd facerecognition-back-end`**
 * Install dependencies/packages: **`npm install`**